Rhododendron lochiae: Taxonomy

 It is classified within subgenus Rhododendron, section Vireya, subsection Euvireya.

 Forms with a straight corolla tube that were previously included within the species were reclassified by Craven in 2002 as R. viriosum.
 Presently this segregate species is not recognised and its name has been resumed as a synonym of this R. lochiae.
 Furthermore, those specimens with a curved corolla tube, at one stage known as R. notiale Craven, remain within the present definition of R. lochiae.
 Therefore, all Australian plants occurring in the wild are, presently, officially known as R. lochiae.

 Hybrids

 A large number of hybrids have been produced from R. lochiae crossed with other species in the section Vireya.

-Distribution
+Distribution and habitat

-Rhododendron lochiae occurs in cloud forests on mountain tops in the World Heritage Wet Tropics of north eastern Queensland.
-It is found in protected situations, often situated in rocky areas with high rainfall and high humidity.
+Rhododendron lochiae occurs in cloud forests on certain mountain tops within the World Heritage Wet Tropics south of Cairns – Bell Peak (1018 m), the Bellenden Ker range (1592 m), and Mount Bartle Frere (1611 m).
+It may grow as an epiphyte or a lithophyte in well developed rainforest and also in stunted wind-exposed forests, at altitudes above 980 m.
+These are areas of extreme rainfall, with the annual total on Mount Bellenden Ker regularly exceeding 6 m.

 Cultivation

 The first record of cultivation related to a specimen which was growing, and subsequently flowering, at Kew Gardens in 1939.
 Plants require good drainage, constant moisture, good light and a semi-shaded position protected from frost and hot sun.